Improving wafer-scale Josephson junction resistance variation in superconducting quantum coherent circuits: Conclusions

 \section{Conclusions}

 Motivated by the challenging task of maintaining high Josephson junction uniformity when scaling quantum coherent circuit fabrication beyond a few qubits, we undertook a systematic study to identify and rectify sources of $I_{\rm c}$ variation.
-We have developed a process which has shown an $\RSD$ as low as 3.1\% over \SI{49}{\square\centi\meter} for single junctions.
-Looking within a chip sized \SI{1}{\square\centi\meter} window to remove global drift, an average $\RSD$ = 1.8\% was measured with some areas $<$1.0\%.
+We have developed a process which has shown a $\RSD$ as low as 3.1\% over 49 cm$^2$ for single junctions.
+Looking within a chip sized 1 cm$^2$ window to remove global drift, an average $\RSD$ = 1.8\% was measured with some areas $<$1.0\%.
 To accomplish this, a reliable resist stack was found by changing proximity effect correction parameters and studying different development strategies, of which ultrasonication played a key role in producing high yield structures.
-The large gradients introduced by non-uniform ashing were mitigated by adding rotations into that process, and the use of an asher with a higher frequency power supply may provide uniformity without requiring substrate rotations.
-Smaller crystal grains from slower evaporations and dynamic oxidations were then shown to further improve uniformity.
-Our current uniformity may be improved by minimizing the observed junction area fluctuations, whose origin is not currently understood.
+Large gradients introduced by non-uniform ashing were mitigated by adding substrate rotations into that process, which may not be necessary with a more uniform asher.
+Slower evaporation rates and dynamic oxidations were then shown to further improve uniformity.
+Current levels of uniformity should be improved by minimizing the observed junction area fluctuations, whose origin is not currently understood.
 However, since $\RSD$ within chip sized areas is small, detunings between qubits on a single chip can be accurately set and the non-zero global $I_{\rm c}$ drift can be used to target absolute frequencies; a useful capability as tolerances become tighter for quantum processors and microwave photon detectors growing in complexity, size, and qubit number.